The Platform Risk Assessment Becomes the Feed's Confession

 The Governance Standard

-A serious platform risk-assessment regime should satisfy seven tests.
+A serious platform risk-assessment regime should satisfy several tests.

 First, assess systems, not only content categories.
 Recommenders, ads, generative AI features, notification systems, search ranking, creator monetization, moderation queues, and account-verification signals should be evaluated as interacting systems.